Taos

 Taos Pueblo

-Visitors to this historic place will find colorful shops offering Native-made, handcrafted works from jewelry to pottery to paintings, plus delicious foods at Dawn Butterfly Cafe and Tiwa Kitchen.
+Here, you’ll find colorful shops offering Native-made, hand-crafted works from jewelry to pottery to paintings, plus foods at Dawn Butterfly Café and Tiwa Kitchen.
 All sales are tax-free.

 taospueblo.com